dylanmcd0/commods-dash-app/README.md

 # Commodity Analysis Dashboard

 ## 📌 Project Overview
-A bit of a random project designed to track and analyze **oil & gas markets**.
+A random project for me to get better at tracking, analyzing, and understanding **oil & gas markets**.

+As well as (hopefully at some point) how to convert data into insights, and insights into positions.

 ### **🔹 Features (maybe one day)**
 - 📈 **Price Forecasting** using ML (ARIMA, LSTM, etc.)